Products & Catalog

 Pricing & Price Lists

-1. Go to Settings → Price Lists to create your price lists
+1. Go to Settings → Price Lists to create additional price lists

 Tip: When creating an invoice, the system automatically pulls the correct price based on the customer's assigned price list.
 The price can be overridden per line item.